shikiiGithub/EasyRPC/README.md

 + **Roles**

-  It can use as a RPC , Registering  Service and Discovery Other Services.
+  It can be used as a RPC , Registering  Service and Discovery Other Services.

-+ Architecture
++ **Architecture**

   Base on TCP/IP protocol , one Service Center and many services .